What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 • with various patterns;

 Traditional use of paper (tracing paper)- in booklets and calendars it is used as the second sheet after the cover.
 Tracing paper is used for inserts with the text of an invitation or postcard.
-Sometimes they make an envelope of tracing paper in a tone or the same color as the envelope.
+Sometimes an envelope is made from tracing paper to match or the same color as the envelope.
 Also popular on tracing paper.

 Ways to work with tracing paper

-Tracing paper has proven itself in offset printing, but the surface of the tracing paper does not absorb moisture, so folic ink is recommended.
-The tracing paper does not dry well, therefore, in order to avoid dragging paint from one sheet to another, it is better to unload the acceptance in a timely manner.
-You need to keep the finished prints in small stops, because the paint needs to be fixed.
+Tracing paper has proven itself well in offset printing, but the surface of tracing paper does not absorb moisture, so foil ink is recommended.
+Tracing paper does not dry well, so to avoid dragging paint from one sheet to another, it is better to unload the receiving area in a timely manner.
+You need to hold the finished prints in small piles because the paint needs to set.

-Excellently recommended for the use of cripples and in the form of printing.
-When printing on CPM toners(Xerox, Canon, Konica Minolta, etc.) You should test the system on one sheet.
-Sometimes the toner is not baked onto the tracing paper properly and falls off.
-When printing, you must consider the temperature of the fuser, as you can lose not only paper, but also the printer.
-As a rule, the main characteristics of the material (low resistance) are specified in the data sheet.
+Excellent recommendation for the use of cripples and in the form of printing.
+When printing on DPM toners(Xerox, Canon, Konica Minolta, etc.), you must test the system on one sheet.
+Sometimes the toner does not bake onto the tracing paper correctly and falls off.
+When printing, it is necessary to take into account the temperature of the fuser, since you can lose not only the paper, but also the printing device.
+As a rule, the main characteristics of the material (low resistance) are indicated in the specification.
 Exotic problems are also possible - some brands of tinted tracing paper change color after heating.

-It is better to glue tracing paper with synthetic glue, because the water-dispersion adhesive can cause a wavy effect at the gluing point.
-Tracing paper is sensitive to changing climatic conditions, which means that in order to avoid curling the paper before and after printing, the material must be protected from drafts and changes in temperature and humidity.
+It is better to glue tracing paper with synthetic glue, because water-based adhesive may cause a wavy effect at the gluing site.
+Tracing paper is sensitive to changes in climatic conditions, which means that in order to avoid curling of the paper before and after printing, the material must be protected from drafts and changes in temperature and humidity.

-Common property of all types of tracing paper- the ability to absorb moisture from the air and increased sensitivity to changing conditions in the printing room, so the package should be opened only immediately before printing.
-Maintain stable humidity and temperature during printing (+20°C and 50% humidity).
+A common property of all types of tracing paper- the ability to absorb moisture from the air and increased sensitivity to changes in conditions in the print shop, so the packaging should be opened only immediately before printing.
+During the printing process, stable humidity and temperature are maintained (+20 °C and 50% humidity).

-Sometimes there are difficulties in post-processing: the material is very dense and difficult to cut.
-The recommended height of a foot of tracing paper when processing with a reciprocating or guillotine cutter should be no more than 5 cm.
+Sometimes difficulties arise during post-processing: the material is very dense and difficult to cut.
+The recommended height of the tracing paper stack when processing with a saber or guillotine cutter should be no more than 5 cm.

 Before ordering on tracing paper, do not forget to consult with the technologist of the printing house where you plan to complete the order.
-When working with any design paper, you need to study it, make several test prints and follow the manufacturer's recommendations.
+When working with any designer paper, you need to study it, do a few test prints and follow the manufacturer's recommendations.

-look video about the use of tracing paper as a paper for transferring a drawing to a tree.
+Look video about using tracing paper as paper for transferring drawings onto wood.

-High-quality tracing paper, used for copying drawings with ink and for blueprinting, is highly moistened during manufacture, calendered under high roller pressure and oiled with film-forming substances.
-It is the high degree of compaction of relatively plain paper that partially ensures its transparency to the light.
+High-quality tracing paper, used for copying drawings in ink and for blueprinting, is heavily moistened during production, calendered under high roll pressure and oiled with film-forming substances.
+It is the high degree of compaction of relatively plain paper that partially ensures its transparency to light.

 The main property of tracing paper is transparency.
 There are two ways to achieve it: